franchsli/SignSpeak/README.md

 ## TODO

 - Fully implement data collection into VideoHandler.
-  - Implement create_directories() into create_dataset().
-    and check if the directories have been created.
   - Ignore empty numpy files in train().
 - Fully implement model training into VideoHandler.
 - Fully implement model testing into VideoHandler.